hindu-comm/weblogs/manasataramgini/2016/11/2016-11-24_the-professors-war.md

 to a conclusion a key operation in Pakistan’.
-It was of such critical importance because had he not pulled it off all English assets in Pakistan might have been ruined once and for all and the very existence of this important client state in the subcontinent jeopardized\!
+It was of such critical importance because had he not pulled it off all English assets in Pakistan might have been ruined once and for all and the very existence of this important client state in the subcontinent jeopardized!
 He goes on to add that he carried out the operation with the highest level of cooperation from Tamanna and Abu who created a mole in the Indian intelligence head quarters.
-This allowed him to discover and neutralize the sophisticated Indian agent who had been operating as the Chinese physician Yang He at Gwadar\!”
+This allowed him to discover and neutralize the sophisticated Indian agent who had been operating as the Chinese physician Yang He at Gwadar!”

-Indrasena: “Vrishchika, that explains what happened to Dev Buragohain\!”
+Indrasena: “Vrishchika, that explains what happened to Dev Buragohain!”
 Sharvamanyu: “That was indeed a gap which we never understood could you please fill that in.”
 Vrishchika: “Since the idea began with Somakhya and then took shape in